Explore This National Registry

 - April 2020: “RLS Symptoms and Severity”

-Moving forwards, there is much work to do.
+Moving forward, there is much work to do.
 Among numerous research aims, we plan to assess whether opioid medications continue to control RLS symptoms over time, and whether or not dose escalation is needed for this to occur.

 To learn more about Dr. Winkelman’s research grant, please visit the RLS Foundation Blog.